 The bigger risk with writing rules from scratch is that, again, they are often extremely detailed as a committee of people contribute their unique concerns over potential abuses or best practices.
 What this means, however, is that the risk of a procedural error is amplified.
 Procedural rules have to be binding, because if they are merely advisory, people are free to ignore the procedures: if there is no risk to ignoring them, they will be ignored, whether maliciously or out of laziness or momentary convenience.
 The more detail, the easier it becomes to make an innocent procedural mistake, which then can become the grounds for voiding an entire action taken by a body, because binding procedural rules must be observed.

-By way of example: if a body writes a set of procedures for debate of certain types of motions that requires 1 hour for debate and participation by any party via teleconference, then any single slip up — say if the WiFi goes down forty minutes in — allows those who lost the political argument to raise an objection of procedural error.
+By way of example: If a body writes a set of procedures for debate of certain types of motions that requires one hour for debate and participation by any party via teleconference, then any single slip up — say if the Wi-Fi goes down 40 minutes in — allows those who lost the political argument to raise an objection of procedural error.
 And if the majority simply ignores this objection (the likeliest scenario), the procedural rules have become null, and the minority has a legitimate grievance and reason to distrust that rules will be enforced in the future.

 RONR, because they are fairly comprehensive and objective (i.e., written by third parties and equally knowable to anybody), avoid this problem; there are all types of “savings clauses” that allow the body to adapt to an unforeseen problem (for example, by just calling for the membership to vote to decide on the meaning of a word) and curative votes (for example, allowing a body to re-adopt a resolution that was voted on after a defective procedure).